stephenjohns/thegitrogserver.github.io/docs/auxiliary-loops/titanless.md

 ---
 layout: default
-title: 25 Easy Steps
+title: Titanless
-nav_order: 5
+nav_order: 3
 parent: Auxiliary Loops
 ---

-# 25 Easy Steps
+# The 25 Easy Steps

 The *X Easy Steps* series is an evolution of loops which allows Gitrog to win without access to a Titan shuffle effect.
 These are sometimes refered to as "Titanless loops".
 The first was Noobzaurs’ *60 Easy Steps* which was refined by ForgottenKane (Forge10) into the *20 Easy Steps*, then finally bendinguy’s two loops *25 Easy Steps* and *Budget Easy Steps*.
 Credit goes also to biopower and mazeTemporal of course.